Jasper-Johansen/mean_var_std_calculator/README.md

 - list (List): A list containing exactly 9 numerical values (integers or floats).
 If the list contains fewer than 9 elements, a ValueError is raised.

 ## Output

-Output:
-- Returns a dictionary with the following keys and values:
+Returns a dictionary with the following keys and values:

 python
 ```